 When the Alliance for American Manufacturing moved to new offices, they set themselves a challenge: could they furnish the office entirely with American-made equipment, electronics, and office furniture?
-After all, we’re in the midst of a new manufacturing boom, with companies like Walmart announcing the purchase of $50 billion worth of made-in-the-U.S.A. goods over the next ten years, and Detroit cranking out Fords and Chryslers like it’s 1959.
+After all, we’re in the midst of a new manufacturing boom, with companies like Walmart of $50 billion worth of made-in-the-U.S.A. goods over the next ten years, and Detroit cranking out Fords and Chryslers like it’s 1959.
 Surely the non-profit charged with encouraging folks to Buy American could fill up their offices with American-made stuff.

 Well, they tried.